Pseudoreflections on Prym Varieties: Prym varieties with an odd prime order pseudoreflection of geometric origin

 First we see that $J\tC=f^*JC+P$ and that $\iota$ acts on $f^*JC$ as $\id$ and on $P$ as $-\id$.
 Moreover, since the action of $\sigma$ comes from $C$ and $\sigma$ preserves the polarization of $J\tC$, we have that $\sigma$ acts on $f^*JC$ and $P$ as well.
 In particular, we have that $\sigma$ and $\iota$ commute on $J\tC$, and therefore also as automorphisms of $\tC$.

 In this section, we will show that automorphisms of odd prime order will never provide a pseudoreflection.
-Hence, we are able to reduce the problem to the involution case, which will be the content of the next section.
+Hence, we are able to reduce the problem to the cases of order $2$ and $4$, which will be the content of the next section.